 To get started, insert an image into your Word document and select it.
 Afterward, the Picture Format tab should appear in your Ribbon.
 Here, all you have to do is click on the Remove Background button.
 The areas that will be removed will have a purple overlay on them, indicating that the space marked will become transparent.

 You can refine the selection using the Mark Areas to Keep and Mark Areas to Remove tools.

 Adding a screenshot could be extremely useful in your Word documents.
 Once again, you don’t have to use an image editor to crop screenshots — you don’t even have to save a screenshot on your computer!
 Word has an integrated feature that allows you to grab a screenshot from any window you have open, then insert it into Word.

 This saves you from having to save each file individually and makes the process of inserting screenshots much faster.
-To access this feature, simply click on the Insert tab from the Ribbon and click on the Screenshot drop-down menu.
+To access this feature, click on the Insert tab from the Ribbon and the Screenshot drop-down menu.
 Here, you’ll see a list of all open windows to screenshot.

 You can also use the included Screen Clipping tool to select only a section of your screen.

 Have you ever worked on a project that required you to write in or read an unknown foreign language?
 You'd most likely take the paragraphs into an online translator and use it to understand the language properly.
 If you said yes, you’re totally doing it wrong.

 Microsoft Word has an integrated translator that can simultaneously translate your words, sentences, paragraphs, or even entire documents.
 This spares you the time needed to copy and paste text from Word into online translators.

 To access this feature, you must switch to the Review tab in the Ribbon, then click on Translate.
 Choose whichever option you prefer, and voila!
 Your document just became more accessible for foreign readers, or even yourself.